AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/4-processing-yaml-files/content.md

 Our Vite plugin can now recognize `.yaml` files that are being loaded.
 Next we'll need to add logic for converting the `.yaml` files into Javascript and pass the output from `load` hook.

-To get the content of loaded file we'll need to use [`readFileSync`](https://nodejs.org/api/fs.html#fsreadfilesyncpath-options) method from `node:fs`.
+To get the content of requested file we'll need to use [`readFileSync`](https://nodejs.org/api/fs.html#fsreadfilesyncpath-options) method from `node:fs`.
 We can convert the YAML content into Javascript using [`yaml`](https://www.npmjs.com/package/yaml) package.
 It has a `parse()` function that takes YAML content as `string`.

 ```ts